top of page

 In this post, let's review the basics of SIBO and what a thorough treatment regimen should include to give your gut the best shot at longterm health and recurrence prevention.

-SIBO is common.
-In fact, some studies suggest that over 1/3 of people who have been diagnosed with IBS may also have SIBO (2).
+Some studies suggest that over 1/3 of people who have been diagnosed with IBS actually have SIBO (2).
 As most of us with IBS know, the treatment options available aren't always helpful.
 Knowing whether you have SIBO can be a helpful step towards feeling better.

 1. Eradicate overgrowth